osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * I only implemented a single HandlerQueryInterface concrete class using the "sync" mongodb driver, since this meets our performance requirements (and seems to outperform the async/reactivestreams driver for our use) and is in some ways less complex to work with.
 Should we try building a handler using the async/reactivestreams mongodb driver to compare performance?

 ## annotation
+* consider eliminating different subtypes of annotation, and have one fat class/document that includes everything (comment, linked data sets, etc).
+* consider adding a generic "text" field to base annotation document class that is used as needed by subclasses (e.g., comment for CommentAnnotation, description for LinkedDataSetAnnotation, ...).
+Mongo only supports a single text indexed field per collection.
 * from bob (need to clarify)
   * Perhaps point to a calibration file.
   * Owner
   * Date
   * For data sets that were generated from raw data, a pointer to the raw data file, the code that produced this file and the version of that code.
+* Should ownerId be required on dataset queries?
+* Should we simplify the query methods to be a flat data structure with all the fields reflected in the list of criteria, or stick with list of criteria?
 * Should we cross reference annotations to buckets and/or vice versa?
   * E.g., annotation documents have references to the affected buckets by bucket id?
   * bucket documents contain list of annotations that apply to bucket? (which would complicate modifying annotation)?